-Government (grades 11-12) - Joanne Juren- This 16-week course focuses on the various institutions of the Federal Government, including: The Constitution and Foundations of Govt., Political Behavior/Participation, Institutions of National Government, Civil Liberties and Civil Rights, and State and Local Government.
+Government (grades 11-12) - Joanne Juren - This 16-week course focuses on the various institutions of the Federal Government, including: The Constitution and Foundations of Govt., Political Behavior/Participation, Institutions of National Government, Civil Liberties and Civil Rights, and State and Local Government.
 The course provides an in-depth perspective of United States politics and its place in the world theatre.
 By examining their own personal world views, students will learn how to make political decisions.
 Personal involvement and responsibility is emphasized to ensure the survival of the ideals of America's foundation.
 Students will read lessons at home, view videos and other media, and complete extended projects at home.
 Through a variety of educational and stimulating in-class projects and Socratic seminars, students will learn what it means to be an American!
-Textbooks: Notgrass Government and Are you Liberal, Conservative, or Confused, this course includes an Honors Contract and counts 1/2 credit on the high school transcript Time: Thursday; 9-10:30 am Dates: Fall: 8/24-12/14/23 Cost: \$450; 7/4 - \$475 flipit Economics (grades 11-12) - Joanne Juren - Using a series of economics simulations, this 16-week course focuses on how society, businesses, governments, and international affairs affect our standard of living and the family budget.
+Textbooks: Are you Liberal, Conservative, or Confused.
+The teacher will provide the text materials so no Government textbook is required.
+The cost is included in the course.
+This course offers an Honors Contract and counts 1/2 credit on the high school transcript.
+Time: Wednesday; 9-10:30 am Dates: Fall: 8/21-12/11/24 Cost: \$400; 7/4 - \$425 flipit Economics (grades 11-12) - Joanne Juren - Using a series of economics simulations, this 16-week course focuses on how society, businesses, governments, and international affairs affect our standard of living and the family budget.
 Students conduct a three-month personal study to determine "How Much do I Cost?"
 All students will invest a million dollars in the stock market and watch their investment grow or shrink over multiple weeks.
 An interactive course, with role-playing, this course is not only fun as students "play the game of life," it is a sobering lesson that will help prepare the student for decisions about college, marriage, and life.
 At home, students will read assigned materials, watch media presentations, and complete papers and projects.
-In class time will focus on collaborative work, Socratic discussions, and the economics simulations.
+In class time will focus on collaborative work, Socratic discussions, and role-playing economics simulations.
 This course includes an Honors Contract and counts 1/2 credit on the high school transcript.
 Textbooks: Penny Candy.
-Time: Thursday; 9-10:30 am Dates: Spring: 1/11-5/2/24 Cost: \$450; 7/4 - \$475 Speech/Debate
+Time: Wednesdays; 9-10:30 am Dates: Spring: 1/8-4/30/25 Cost: \$400; 7/4 \$425 Speech

-Middle School Speech (grades 6-8) - Rachel Anthony- This yearlong course (28 weeks) will cover: Poetry Reading; Prose Reading; "How-to," "Sales Pitch," and "Current Event" Speeches; Impromptu Speaking; Listening Skills; Drama; Group Discussion Skills; Debate; and an introduction to Logic.
+Middle School Speech (grades 6-8) - Allison Nauman - This yearlong course (28 weeks) will cover: Poetry Reading; Prose Reading; "How-to," "Sales Pitch," and "Current Event" Speeches; Impromptu Speaking; Listening Skills; Drama; Group Discussion Skills; Debate; and an introduction to Logic.
 This fun course is an introduction to public speaking, and we guarantee that your student will gain self-confidence while having a blast!
 Textbook: Fallacy Detective.
-Time: Wednesday; 1-2:30 pm Dates: Fall: 8/30-12/6/23 and Spring: 1/10-4/17/24 Cost: \$750; 7/4 \$775
+Time: Wednesday; 1:00-2:30 pm Dates: 8/28-12/4/24 and 1/8-4/16/25 Cost: \$775; 7/4 \$800

-Honors High School Speech (grades 9-12) - Joanne Juren - This semester long course, often dubbed by HEP students as the "best course I've ever taken," is dedicated to teaching public speaking skills.
+Honors High School Speech (grades 9-12) - Allison Nauman - This semester long course, often dubbed by HEP students as the "best course I've ever taken," is dedicated to teaching public speaking skills.
 This 16-week class will empower even the shy student to speak in public situations.
 Students will present a variety of impromptu as well as prepared speeches.
 There will be one major project during the semester.
 Students will also learn how to constructively critique other students and how to accept constructive critique.
 Speech counts as 1⁄2-credit on the high school transcript.
 Textbook: BJU's Sound Speech (newest edition) - available at the HEP Bookstore.
 Each class is limited to 10 students.
+Time: Wednesdays; 10:45-12:15 pm Dates: Fall: 8/21-12/11/24 Cost: \$400; after 7/4 \$425